lucidrains/classifier-free-guidance-pytorch/README.md

 from classifier_free_guidance_pytorch import AttentionTextConditioner

 text_conditioner = AttentionTextConditioner(
-    model_types = ('t5', 'clip'),   # something like in eDiff paper, where they used both T5 and Clip for even better results (Karras et al.) hidden_dims = (256, 512),
+    model_types = ('t5', 'clip'),   # something like in eDiff paper, where they used both T5 and Clip for even better results (Balaji et al.) hidden_dims = (256, 512),
     cond_drop_prob = 0.2
 )